IPL Auction 2022: Can Royal Challengers Bangalore finally build a title-winning squad?

 Any off-season changes since IPL 2021?

-Former Team India batting coach Sanjay Bangar, who was the batting consultant for RCB during IPL 2021, will take over as the head coach of the Indian Premier League franchise for the next 2 years.
+Former Team India batting coach Sanjay Bangar, who was the batting consultant for RCB during IPL 2021, will take over as the head coach of the Indian Premier League franchise for the next two years.
 Bangar will replace former Australia opener Simon Katich in that role.
 Mike Hesson, who seems to have made some significant changes in the team culture since his arrival, will continue as the Director of Cricket.

 And it goes without saying, that one of the biggest off-season news remained the resignation, resignation, sacking and resignation of Virat Kohli in the IPL and international cricket.
 The other was de Villiers’ retirement from all forms of cricket, which effectively put an end to his playing career with RCB.